Enclosed Beaver Project

 Beavers have been introduced to a 2.8 hectare plot of wet woodland and rough grassland so that DWT can monitor the ecological effects of these once-native mammals.

-Our research focuses on the impact of beavers on:
+Working closely with scientists from the University of Exeter, our research focuses on the impact of beavers on:

 - Trees and other plants